Personal Injury Attorney DC, MD & VA

 Insurance companies in D.C., Maryland, and Virginia want to limit their liability and costs when a catastrophic injury occurs.
 These insurance corporations hire attorneys whose mission it is to limit liability and contain costs.
 The Cochran Firm DC lawyers are familiar with their tactics and ready to effectively counter the insurance companies’ arguments in order to protect the legal rights, safety, and health of catastrophic personal injury victims.

-When you don't retain an attorney after a personal injury, you expose yourself to several potential risks:
+When you don't retain an attorney after a personal injury, you expose yourself to several potential risks.
+Here’s why hiring an experienced personal injury lawyer in DC is critical:

 Insurance companies often employ skilled adjusters whose primary goal is to minimize the compensation they pay out.
 Without an experienced attorney, you may end up accepting a